What happens if you can't afford a funeral?

 In the UK, there’s no set rule on who’s responsible for the cost of a funeral when somebody dies, so you’ll need to find out a little information first.

-The deceased may have already paid for their chosen arrangements with funeral cover, or left a certain amount in their estate to cover the costs.
+The deceased may have already paid for their chosen arrangements with a funeral plan or life insurance, or left a certain amount in their estate to cover the costs.
 If this is the case, the executor of the estate can use this money to pay for the funeral.

 It’s worth bearing in mind that the amount left may not be enough to cover the full service, so more money could still be needed.